scaleoutsean/solidfire-windows/README.md

 - Multiple connections from one iSCSI client to single volume (with or without MPIO) are rarely needed (NetApp AFF and E-Series are more suitable for one or few large workloads)
   - Network adapter teaming (bonding) creates one path per volume and provides link redundancy, which is enough for 90% of use cases
   - It is not possible to establish two connections (sessions) to the same volume with only one initiator IP
-  - Thre are several ways to create two iSCSI connections to a SolidFire volume.
+  - There are several ways to create two iSCSI connections to a SolidFire volume.
 They require Multipath I/O and one of the following (not a complete list):
     - Use four NICs to create two teams on the same network, set up one connection from each adapter team's IP address
     - Use two non-teamed NICs on the same network, set up one connection from each interface's IP address
     - Use one teamed interface with two vEthernet NICs for ManagementOS, set up one connection from each vEthernet interface's IP address